pingcap/tidb/docs/design/2020-06-27-non-recursive-common-table-expression.md

 Mainstream database systems utilize `Inline` and `Materialization` to implement CTE.

-* MySQL using two strategies: 1) Inline the derived table into the outer query block, and 2) Materialize the derived table to an internal temporary table [1].
+* MySQL using these two strategies: 1) Inline the derived table into the outer query block, or 2) Materialize the derived table to an internal temporary table [1].
+The optimizer avoids unnecessary materialization whenever possible, which enables pushing down conditions from the outer query to derived tables and produces more efficient execution plans [1].

 * MariaDB using `Materialization` as basic algorithm.
 To optimize performance, MariaDB using `Inline` strategy, and utilizes "Condition Pushdown" [5].